lshannon/spring-cloud-data-flow-setup/README.md

-# Spring Cloud Data Flow Demo
+# Spring Cloud Data Flow Set Up

 This is a simple demo to help you get up and running using Spring Cloud Data Flow (SCDF) on Pivotal Web Services (PWS).
 In this repo you will find: